mariam138/sea-conquest/README.md

 ![Screenshot 2024-04-01 at 17 18 19](https://github.com/mariam138/sea-conquest/assets/150139337/0ac03c00-0577-4251-9335-4c5d09267e75)

 A grid is printed with the letter coordinates on the top, and the number coordinates to the left.
-The user is then told how many of each ship they have, and the length of each ship ie how many coordinates it will take up on the board.
+The user is then told how many of each ship they have, and the length of each ship, ie. how many coordinates it will take up on the board.

 The user is then told they will start placing their ships and is told which ship they are placing.
 They are first asked to enter a letter, then a number, followed by which direction they want their ship placed.